bmatsuo/go-spec/gospec/README.md

-About GoSpec
+About Gospec
 ============

-Gospec is a lightweight wrapper for gotest for "spec" package users.
+Gospec is a lightweight wrapper for gotest (for "spec" package users).
 It spearches for spec files (`*_spec.go`) in the directory `./spec/`.
 It executes these files with the help of the standard Gotest command.

-Gospec allows for Specs to be run selectively by matching the context they belong to against a regular expression.
+Go-Spec allows for Specs to be run selectively by matching the context they belong to against a regular expression by using the environment variable GOSPECPATTERN, which is used by the "spec" package.

+Using Gospec does not depend on the "spec" package.
+As long as the naming and directory structure is followed any "testing" files can be executed by Gospec.

 Documentation
 =============